Ackee-Blockchain/wake/docs/testing-framework/troubleshooting.md

 Under normal circumstances, an invalid opcode should never be encountered unless explicitly triggered by the contract code.

 However, the `PUSH0` opcode may behave as invalid if the chain is not configured for the Shanghai hard fork or later.
-To debug this issue, try to set a different pre-Shanghai EVM version in the Woke config file.
+To debug this issue, try to set a different pre-Shanghai EVM version in the Wake config file.

 ```yaml
 [compiler.solc]